FunC cookbook

 How to determine if slice is empty

-Before working with slice
+Before working with a slice

 (false